mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 conferences.
 I was kind of involved in the Java, the London Java user group.
 So I was kind of involved with people who are part of the bigger community who are going to conferences.
 And, um, you know, as part of the job of user group, you were seeing presentations and meeting a wider range of people.
+And I thought:
-And I thought this is something that I want to be involved in.
-Um, Elma, interesting stuff.
+"this is something that I want to be involved in."
+Um, Elma, was doing interesting stuff.
 I want to, you know, enough about what's happening there.
 That I can talk about it externally.
 It's great for us to recruit people.
 This is a great place to work.
-So I was very comfortable going out and talking about what we were doing and saying, come and work for us because I really got a lot out of working for them and we really needed to, and our team.
+So I was very comfortable going out and talking about what we were doing and saying: "come and work for us" because I really got a lot out of working for them and we really needed to, and our team.
 So the last sort of couple of years, yeah, I was involved in setting up, um, or getting everyone started.
 Well, I knew everyone wanted.
-Doing some technical blogs, getting like an aggregator for our blogs so that we had like the Mike's blogs, adding people who wanted to present from inside Elmax into different conferences and presenting, and then sort of organizing the people who did that, organizing their schedules and doing a bit of admin stuff really around that applying for you can apply to.
+Doing some technical blogs, getting like an aggregator for our blogs so that we had like the Emlax blogs, adding people who wanted to present from inside Elmax into different conferences and presenting, and then sort of organizing the people who did that, organizing their schedules and doing a bit of admin stuff really around that applying for.
+You can apply to, to win awards.
-To win awards.
 I didn't even realize this is how it works.
 Like they don't just hand out like prizes, you know, you can submit yourself for various awards in the industry like yourself personally, or your organization or the code you've written.
 And so I was doing a lot of that.

+**Michaela:**: [00:24:51] I didn't know about that!

-Yeah, I know.
+**Trisha:**: [00:26:45] Yeah, I know.
 Right.
-So we are consultant a piece of our software, which is very good for us because it gives visibility over the, some of the amazing code that we're writing.
+So we open sourced a piece of our software, which is very good for us because it gives visibility over the, some of the amazing code that we're writing.
-So I submitted that to a bunch of like awards and said, look, this is kind of cool.
-Like maybe we should win an award.
-And then, um, I ended up co-presenting at job one with our CTO.
-I'm talking about this open source piece of software.
+So I submitted that to a bunch of like awards and said: "look, this is kind of cool.
+Like maybe we should win an award."
+And then, um, I ended up co-presenting at Java One with our CTO, talking about this open source piece of software.
 And as part of that journey towards the end of it, I'm like, this is what I want to do.
 And at the time I was sort of spending one day a week, doing developer advocacy four days a week, doing full time, pair programming and developing and stuff.
 And.
 And I was like, I'm not satisfied just doing the development anymore.
 I want to do more presenting.
-I want to, I want to invest more of my actual day job doing the stuff I was doing, my blog posts at weekends and things like that.
+I want to, I want to invest more of my actual day job doing the stuff.
+I was doing my blog posts at weekends and things like that.
 This is like, I was single and I didn't have kids.
 It was a lot easier to do it.
 So, yeah.
 So I left and I went to go and work for Mongo DB, where they offered me a role, which was like 50% engineering and 50% advocacy.
-So that I thought that was the right blend because I didn't want to move away from the engineering particularly.
-Being a woman in technology.
-The first question people ask you, I'll call you a real developer.
-Yes.
-I'm a real developer.
+So that I thought that was the right blend because I didn't want to move away from the engineering.
+Particularly, being a woman in technology, the first question people ask you, is like "are you a real developer?", "Yes.
+I'm a real developer."
 So, you know, I really wanted to make sure that I could answer that question truthfully.
 Yes.
 I am developing stuff on the Mongo DB job driver.
-Um, but over the course of that, um, one year talking about the Mongo DB Java driver conferences, and then I realized that my real skill with it is, is showing people how to, how to code stuff.
+Um, but over the course of that, um, one year talking about the Mongo DB Java driver at conferences, and then I realized that my real skill with this, is it is showing people how to, how to code stuff.
-Like I I'm, I'm a.
+Like I-- I'm, I'm a.
 I'm a good developer.
 I'm a solid developer.
 I really, my four years working at Elmax.
 I got to know intelligent idea very well.
 And I realize, um, I'd spent 10 years working as like an ordinary developer using my IDE in a very ordinary way as in not really using it very much.
 Um, and so I was